IUB Improves Times Higher Education Impact Ranking - UrduPoint

 IUB Improves Times Higher Education Impact Ranking

-BAHAWALPUR, (UrduPoint / Pakistan Point News - 13th Jun, 2024) The Islamia University of Bahawalpur (IUB) is continuously advancing in the global ranking by making significant progress in the 2024 Times Higher Education University Impact Ranking.
+BAHAWALPUR, (UrduPoint / Pakistan Point News - 13th Jun, 2024) The Islamia University of Bahawalpur (IUB) has made progress in the 2024 Times Higher Education University Impact Ranking due to improvement in its teaching and research standards with a focus on Sustainable Development Goals (SDGs).

 Recent Stories